Ms2ger/web-platform-tests/docs/_writing-tests/lint-tool.md

 ./wpt lint
 ```

-The lint tool is also run automatically for every submitted pull request,
+The lint tool is also run automatically for every submitted pull request, and
-and reviewers will not merge branches with tests that have lint errors, so
+reviewers will not merge branches with tests that have lint errors, so you must
-you must either [fix all lint errors](#fixing-lint-errors), or you must
+[fix any errors](#fixing-lint-errors) the lint tool reports.

+In the unusual case of error reports for things essential to a certain test or
+that for other exceptional reasons shouldn't prevent a merge of a test,
-[whitelist test files](#updating-the-whitelist) to suppress the errors.
+[whitelist it](#updating-the-whitelist) to suppress the errors.

 ## Fixing lint errors